Unpacking Your Potential

 Professor of English

-Academic Degrees Achieved: Ph.D., M. Phil., M.A., English and Comparative Literature; Columbia University, Graduate School of Arts and Sciences; B.A., English, Rutgers University
+Academic Degrees Achieved: Ph.D., M. Phil., M.A., Columbia University; B.A., Rutgers University

 Scholarly publication: "Uneasy Alliances: Lawyers and Women in the mid-Nineteenth-Century Novel" (from doctoral thesis, Columbia Univ., published by Mellon Press; part of Faculty Collection in Evelyn Field Library) Princeton Mid-Career Fellowships (2) 1996: "Women's Studies and the Community College: 'Attention Must be Paid' "; 2009: Embracing the Feminist Landscape: The Need for Inclusion"; Leaves of Sabbatical (3) 1994: Publication of dissertation; 2001: Research on founding of Somerset County College; 2011: Project: Autoethnography: A Process and a Product" Founding Chair, Honors Advisory Council (1994-2001); awarded plaque "In grateful appreciation of extraordinary service to the RVCC Honors Program."
 Member, Women's and Gender Studies Committee, part of New Jersey Women's and Gender Studies Consortium Visiting Professor in Writing Program, Rutgers University (in conjunction with New Jersey Writing Alliance and faculty exchange between Rutgers University and RVCC) Participating faculty member in Scholarship and Transformative Education in Prisons (STEP) Conference presentations at Modern Language Association, National Collegiate Honors Council, Law and Literature Symposia, New Jersey Project Former Department Chair, Commencement Speaker, Adviser to Phi Theta Kappa

-Academic Degrees Achieved: M.A., Kent State University; B.A., Kent State University
+Academic Degrees Achieved: M.A., B.A., Kent State University

-Academic Degrees Achieved: Ph.D., English, University of Delaware; M.A., English, University of Delaware; B.A., College of Letters, Wesleyan University
+Academic Degrees Achieved: Ph.D., M.A., University of Delaware; B.A., Wesleyan University

-Academic Degrees Achieved: Ph.D., English, Lehigh University; M.A., English, Trenton State College; B.A., English, Trenton State College
+Academic Degrees Achieved: Ph.D., Lehigh University; M.A., B.A., Trenton State College

 --Gaffney, Karen, and Andrew J. Manno.
 "Navigating The Gender Box: Locating Masculinity In The Introduction To Women And Gender Studies Course."
 Men & Masculinities 14.2 (2011): 190-209. --“Poker, Masculinity, and Economic Inequality: How the Popularity of ‘America’s Favorite Card Game’ Discourages Systemic Change.”
 Individual Panel Presentation for “Fighting Inequality: Class, Race, and Power” Conference” (Joint Conference of the Labor and Working-Class History Association and the Working-Class Studies Association, May 2015, Georgetown University) --"You Can Take it with You: Transforming Teaching and Encouraging Social Action in the Intro Course.”
 Co-Presenter with Dr. Karen Gaffney.
 Mid-Atlantic Women's Studies Association Conference (March 2009, Rutgers University, New Brunswick, NJ.) --"Making Masculinity Visible: Unpacking the Invisible Knapsack in the Intro Course."
 Co-Presenter with Dr. Karen Gaffney.
 Mid-Atlantic Women's Studies Association Conference (March 2008, Penn State Abington) --"Men's Studies is from Mars, Women's Studies is from Venus, But Not If We Can Help It: Bridging the Gap in the Intro.
 Course."
 Co-Presenter with Dr. Karen Gaffney.
 National Popular Culture Association/American Culture Association Conference (March 2007, Boston) --"Guts and Glory on the Felt: Poker's Popularity and the Crisis of Masculinity."
 National Popular Culture Association/American Culture Association Conference (April 2006, Atlanta) "Cheaters Might Never Prosper, but Liars Sure Do: Masculinity, Poker Culture, and the Valorization of Deception."
 National Popular Culture Association/American Culture Association Conference (March 2004, San Antonio) --"Gambling Men with Poker Faces: Poker and Representations of Masculinity in Books, Films, and Suburbia."
 National Popular Culture Association/American Culture Association Conference (April 2003, New Orleans) --"Professing Masculinity: Negotiating Classroom Space as Male Instructor of Masculinity in Literature."
 National Popular Culture Association/American Culture Association Conference (March 2002, Toronto)

-Academic Degrees Achieved: M.A.T., Secondary English Education, Western Carolina University; B.A., English and Sociology, Douglass College Rutgers University
+Academic Degrees Achieved: M.A.T., Western Carolina University; B.A., Rutgers University

-Academic Degrees Achieved: B.A., Brigham Young University; Ed.M., Rutgers University; M.A., The College of New Jersey
+Academic Degrees Achieved: Ed.M., Rutgers University; M.A., The College of New Jersey; B.A., Brigham Young University

-Academic Degrees Achieved: Ph.D., Comparative Literature, University of Illinois (Champaign) Major Literatures: English, French, Spanish; M.A., Comparative Literature, University of Illinois; M.A., Teaching of English to Speakers of Other Languages, New York University; B.A., English, University of Akron; Advanced Diplomas in Applied Linguistics and 20th Century French Literature, Université de Paris III (Sorbonne)
+Academic Degrees Achieved: Ph.D., University of Illinois; M.A., New York University; B.A., English, University of Akron; Advanced Diplomas in Applied Linguistics and 20th Century French Literature, Université de Paris III (Sorbonne)

 Sabbatical award, “Putting More of the World in World Literature: An Interdisciplinary, Transnational Approacy, ” to do research and writing related to modern African and Caribbean literature • Presented paper “Female Textuality in Zoë Wicomb’s David’s Story” for the seminar “Body and Textuality in Context: Bringing a Comparative Perspective,” at the American Comparative Literature Association 2015 Annual Meeting, Seattle, Washington, March 26- 29, 2015. • Presented paper “’Something inside is laid wide like a wound’: Decentered Storytelling i in No Telephone to Heaven” for the panel “Questioning Boundaries: New Applications of Black Transnationalism” at the Northeast Modern Language Association 46th Annual Convention, Toronto, April 30-May 3, 2015. • Presented paper “The Challenge to Colonial Epistemic Violence in Zoë Wicomb’s October and Playing in the Light: A Feminism for the New South Africa” in a panel of the Women’s Caucus of the African Literature Association, University of Bayreuth in Germany, June 3-6, 2015. • Princeton University Mid-Career Fellowship • Fulbright Lectureship in English, Autonomous University of Puebla, Mexico • Fulbright-Hays Summer Seminar for College Teachers, Argentina • National Endowment for the Humanities One-Year Fellowship in Residence for College Teachers, New York University • Universidad del Salvador, Buenos Aires: Sabbatical Project: “The Role of the Writer in Argentine Society” • National Endowment for the Humanities Summer Seminar for College Teachers, Graduate Center, City University of New York • Project Director, NJ Education of Language Minority Students (ELMS) Grant • Member, Middle States Association Evaluation Team at the University of Puerto Rico- Bayamón • Selected for Writers of the Americas Second Annual US-Cuba Writers Conference, Havana and Matanzas, Cuba

-Academic Degrees Achieved: M.A., Education, Teachers College, NY; M.A., English, Rutgers University, Newark, NJ; B.A., English (minors: education & anthropology), William Smith College, Geneva NY;
+Academic Degrees Achieved: M.A., Teachers College, NY; M.A., Rutgers University; B.A., William Smith College

 Diversity Certificate, Cornell University Holocaust & Genocide Advisory Board, Raritan Valley Community College Big Brother Big Sister mentor Admissions volunteer, Hobart & William Smith Colleges Minority Student Careers Panel volunteer, Hobart & William Smith Colleges National Council of Negro Women (NCNW) member